Mass media in the Philippines: Proposed decriminalization of libel

 In the 14th, 15th, and 18th Congress, Rep. Satur Ocampo filed bills seeking to decriminalize libel.
 In the 19th Congress, Rep. France Castro of the Alliance of Concerned Teachers party list filed House Bill 569, which aimed to decriminalize libel.
 Castro said the criminalization of libel has "caused the gagging of media practitioners, the concealment of the truth from public knowledge, prior restraint and chilling effect, and the resulting incapacitation of the people from gaining a meaningful understanding of the various public issues that are of paramount concern".
 In the Philippine Senate, Senator Risa Hontiveros filed Senate Bill 1593 or the Decriminalization of Libel Act, stating that "Our libel laws have been weaponized to stifle very basic fundamental rights."
 She also said the large number of libel cases have led to the congestion of court dockets.

 The Philippine Commission on Human Rights supports the decriminalization of libel, citing concerns on libel laws being used to suppress freedom of the press.
 Media watchdogs have called on Congress to decriminalize libel and cyber libel, with the NUJP noting how these are "commonly used weapons against independent journalism."
 Makabayan lawmakers and United Nations Special Rapporteur Irene Khan have also called for the decriminalization of libel.
 Former Congress Representative Walden Bello filed a petition asking the Supreme Court to decriminalize libel.

 Red-tagging

 Journalists have been subjected to red-tagging and other forms of harassment, such as surveillance, doxing, and extortion.
 Red-tagging endangers journalists and makes them vulnerable to violence and to being jailed on trumped up charges, such as illegal possession of firearms.
 Media organizations and journalists have also been subjected to vilification and various forms of intimidation.

 Government agencies, such as the National Task Force to End Local Communist Armed Conflict chaired by the President of the Philippines, have used red-tagging against journalists.
 From June 2016 to April 2021, there were 51 cases of intimidation of journalists, including 30 cases of red-tagging.
 From July 2022 of July 2023, in the first year of the Bongbong Marcos presidency, the NUJP recorded 17 cases of red-tagging against journalists in the Philippines.

+In December 2024, a Quezon City Regional Trial Court ordered SMNI TV hosts Lorraine Badoy-Partosa and Jeffrey Celiz to pay damages of 2.08 million for red-tagging journalist Atom Araullo, to compensate for the effect of "red-tagging and its effects on his personal life and career as a journalist".
+The court order was the first application of the May 2024 Supreme Court ruling that defined red-tagging as a threat to a person's right to life, liberty, and security.